alecks/infpi/README.md

 ```
 #### Package structure

 The script expects the archive to have at least a `bin` directory or at least one executable in the root.
-In the case that there is a bin directory, the entire archive is copied into your `~/.local` folder.
+In the case that there is a bin directory, all top-level directories in the archive (e.g. bin, lib, share) are copied into your `~/.local` folder.
 If there isn't, and root executable(s) are found, they are moved to the `~/.local/bin` directory and you will be asked about the rest.

 #### Overwrites